Rahul171201/CUDA-Projects/README.md

 # CUDA-Projects
-A repository aimed at developing CUDA based applications
+A repository aimed at developing CUDA based programs